 Bidirectional animation conversion is one of the most crucial and critcal aspects of the

 PolyTrans software package to our DCC user base.
-It is well into its second decade of
+It is well into its third decade of

 daily development at Okino and has been used extensively throughout the 3D production

 markets for serious commercial work.
 Okino pioneered and brought to market

 the first and main animation cross conversion package, handling all main 3D file formats